-- 13.1 All electrical appliances purchased centrally by the school, or by individual departments, must be checked for electrical safety by a competent person before being used. - 13.2 All portable electrical appliances (tools / equipment) and fixed equipment, will be subject to periodic inspections by a competent person. - 13.3 All staff must ensure that all electrical equipment is kept in good condition and any defects or damage is recorded in the maintenance book. - 13.4 All staff should ensure that no socket should be overloaded by the use of an adaptor or multi-gang socket extension.
-Any doubts on the safety of electrical connections should be recorded in the Maintenance book. - 13.5 Trailing leads must be avoided and staff should ensure that before a piece of electrical equipment is re-positioned account must be taken of where the nearest socket is located to prevent cables being positioned across gangways or floors.
+- 13.1 All electrical appliances purchased centrally by the school, or by individual departments, must be checked for electrical safety by the maintenance team who have been fully trained in PAT testing before being used. - 13.2 All portable electrical appliances (tools / equipment) and fixed equipment, will be subject to periodic inspections by the maintenance team. - 13.3 Through periodic checks the maintenance staff must ensure that all electrical equipment is kept in good condition and any defects or damage is recorded in the maintenance book. - 13.4 All staff should ensure that no socket is overloaded by the use of an adaptor or

-13.6 All staff must ensure that any private portable electrical appliance brought in for use on school premises is checked by a competent person before it is used.
+- multi-gang socket extension.
+Any doubts on the safety of electrical connections should be reported immediately to the maintenance team who will make it safe and then record in the Maintenance book. - 13.5 Trailing leads must be avoided and staff should ensure that before a piece of electrical equipment is re-positioned account must be taken of where the nearest socket is located to prevent cables being positioned across gangways or floors. - 13.6 All staff must ensure that any private portable electrical appliance brought in for use on school premises is checked by the maintenance team before it is used.